ozkary/ozkary.github.io/_posts/2023/2023-12-02-ai-engineering-predicting-heart-disease-machine-learning.md

 ## Key Objectives

-Key objectives of this research include:
+Key objectives of this study include:

 1. Developing a robust machine learning model capable of accurately predicting the risk of heart disease using CDC data.
 2. Identifying the most influential risk factors and parameters contributing to heart disease prediction.